MadiFleitas/cs465/README.md

 This project was developed as part of my coursework in CS-465 Full Stack Development I, focusing on creating a fully functional web application that meets the client's requirements.
 For a deeper understanding of the project’s architecture and requirements, refer to the relevant documents.

+### Architecture

+For Travlr Getaways, I used different frontend development techniques to deliver a dynamic and interactive user experience.
+Initially, I served static HTML pages through Express for basic routing, which was great for quick prototypes.
+As the project moved forward, I integrated JavaScript to add interactivity by handling events and manipulating the DOM.
+Eventually, I transitioned the project into a single-page application (SPA) using Angular, which made the user experience much smoother by letting content update without having to reload the entire page.
+The SPA approach really boosted performance by cutting down server requests and making changes directly on the client side.

+On the backend, I went with a NoSQL MongoDB database because of its flexibility for handling unstructured data and easy scalability.
+The schema-less design was especially helpful for managing the various travel package details, customer profiles, and bookings without having to deal with extensive database changes every time requirements evolved.
+Plus, its JSON-like structure matched well with the rest of the full stack, making it easy to move data between the server and the client.

+### Functionality

+JSON, or JavaScript Object Notation, is different from JavaScript itself because it's a lightweight format specifically for data exchange, while JavaScript is used for scripting and logic.
+In Travlr Getaways, JSON played a key role in linking the backend and frontend, acting as the format for API responses that Angular could easily parse and display.
+This made the interaction between different parts of the app seamless.

+Throughout the project, I refactored the code multiple times to improve functionality and efficiency.
+For instance, I created reusable UI components in Angular, such as travel package cards and booking forms.
+This approach ensured consistency across the app, reduced code duplication, and sped up the development process.
+Reusable components made it easier to add new features since existing elements could be adapted as needed.

+### Testing

+Testing the APIs was crucial for making sure everything worked correctly in Travlr Getaways.
+I performed different kinds of tests, such as functional tests to ensure the API endpoints handled GET, POST, PUT, and DELETE requests correctly.
+Adding authentication for the admin portal introduced extra layers of security, which required checking that endpoints not only returned the correct data but also enforced proper access controls.
+Understanding the use of different request methods (like GET for fetching data and POST for creating new entries) was essential for implementing and testing the API endpoints effectively.

+### Reflection

+This course has been really helpful in my professional journey, giving me hands-on experience in full stack development.
+I’ve built up skills in using the MEAN stack to create scalable web applications, and I’ve learned best practices for organizing code, managing state, and securing web apps.
+These skills have made me a stronger candidate in the job market since I now have practical knowledge in modern web development technologies, backend architecture, and frontend frameworks like Angular.
+This experience has also boosted my confidence in tackling complex projects, setting me up for success in a software development career.

 ## Built With
 This project utilizes the following frameworks and technologies:
 - **Node.js**